nusco/ProgML/setup.md

 _Updated: Jan 27th 2021_

 Here's how you can set up your system to run the [examples from the book](https://media.pragprog.com/titles/pplearn/code/pplearn-code.zip).

+The situation with Python versions and ML libraries is… complicated.
+Even if I pinned down all the library versions, these instructions might not work for your specific case.
+If that happens, please try two things:

+* Look at the [Troubleshooting](#troubleshooting) section below.
-If these instructions don't work for you, please drop me a message on the [book's forum](https://devtalk.com/books/programming-machine-learning).
+* If that doesn't help, please drop me a message on the [book's forum](https://devtalk.com/books/programming-machine-learning).
 I'll check out the issue and update this page.

 ### Installing Globally